Show All Answers

 The library also offers two study rooms for individual and small group study.
 They may be reserved for up to two hours of use per day either by calling 221-4300 or in person.
 For more information, see the Meeting & Study Rooms page.

 Sign up online by visiting nbtexas.org/signup.
-You may also call (830) 221-4370 or come by the Landa Recreation Center in Landa Park to register you or your family for one of our classes, programs or special events.
+You may also call (830) 221-4370 or stop by the Landa Recreation Center in Landa Park to register you or your family for one of our classes, programs or special events.
+For events at Das Rec please call (830) 221-4170.
+Check out our seasonal program guide The Fun Things in Life for all of our program offerings.

-You may call (830) 221-4350 or come by the Parks Office in Landa Park or to reserve your area up to 18 months in advance.
+Call (830) 221-4350 or stop by the Park Administrative Office in Landa Park to reserve an area up to 18 months in advance.
 Check availability by visiting nbtexas.org/signup.

 You can now file a police report online for the following crimes: